stytchauth/mcp-examples/consumer-integrated/tasklist-cfworkers-mcpsdk-backend/README.md

 # Workers + Stytch TODO App MCP Server

-This is a Workers server that composes three functions:
+This is a Workers server that composes two functions:
-* A static website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)
 * A REST API built using Hono on top of [Workers KV](https://developers.cloudflare.com/kv/)
 * A [Model Context Protocol](https://modelcontextprotocol.io/introduction) Server built using on top of [Workers Durable Objects](https://developers.cloudflare.com/durable-objects/)

 User and client identity is managed using [Stytch](https://stytch.com/).
-Put together, these three features show how to extend a traditional full-stack application for use by an AI agent.
+Put together, these features show how to extend a traditional full-stack application for use by an AI agent.

 This demo uses the [Stytch Consumer](https://stytch.com/b2c) product, which is purpose-built for Consumer SaaS authentication requirements.

-If you are more interested in Stytch's [B2B](https://stytch.com/b2b) product, see [this demo](https://github.com/stytchauth/mcp-stytch-b2b-okr-manager/) instead.
+[//]: # (If you are more interested in Stytch's [B2B]&#40;https://stytch.com/b2b&#41; product, see [this demo]&#40;https://github.com/stytchauth/mcp-stytch-b2b-okr-manager/&#41; instead.)

 ## Set up